butter-network/butter/pres.md

 ##### Known host management 1

-- Known host quality determined by: uptime, available memory for stirage and nb of hosts known
+- Known host quality determined by: uptime, available storage and nb. of hosts known
-- Intuiatively - we want to optimise for nodes with high uptime, lots of available storage that know lots of other nodes BUT!
+- Intuitively - we want to optimise for nodes with high uptime, lots of available storage that know lots of other nodes BUT!
 - Diversity
 - Edge cases